-Welcome to the University of Manchester Foundation Year Programme (FY) for Medicine and Dentistry.
-The programmes of study in Medicine (MB ChB) and Dentistry (BDS) are different from the more traditional forms of education and training found in these subject areas.
-We use more progressive educational methods to improve the application of basic scientific knowledge to clinical practice and encourage you to understand the need for continuous learning throughout your careers.
+Welcome to the University of Manchester International Foundation Programme (IFP) for Medicine and Dentistry.
+The aim of the IFP is to prepare you for studying on the Manchester MB ChB and BDS programmes.
+In this programme we use more progressive educational methods to improve the application of basic scientific knowledge to clinical practice and encourage you to understand the need for continuous learning throughout your careers.